realdustsans/ABOUTME/README.md

 𓈒 i have really bad memory,, i forget a LOT of stuff sorry

-𓈒 COMMUNICATE WITH ME IF I MAKE U UNCOMOFRTABLE OR ANNOYED !! i cannot read people's minds!
+𓈒 COMMUNICATE WITH ME IF I MAKE U UNCOMOFRTABLE OR ANNOYED !! i cannot read people's minds and i need to know what i did wrong! yes guys i tkae accountability of my actionbs

-𓈒 im a really friendly person , im always looking to make more friends !
+𓈒 im a really friendly person , im always looking to make more friends ! i adore each and every single one of my friends <3

 𓈒 ask any questions , if u have anylol